Uri AbramsPD-LD Inc., USA

 Alastair WilsonPhotonics of ESP KTN, UK

-Laura Smoliar is CEO of Peppertree Engineering, Inc., which specializes in technology development and product engineering in the field of optical solutions, including laser and LED-based equipment.
-She has commercialized products in data storage, semiconductor/MEMS, display, and solid-state lasers.
-After earning a Ph.D. from Univ. of California at Berkeley and an A.B., Summa Cum Laude, from Columbia Univ., she worked in Taiwan.
-She has developed technology with international partners, including Sony, NTT, and Hitachi.
-An adviser to venture capital & private equity firms, Laura writes a weekly column for Inc.com magazine.
-Dr Ferechteh Hosseini Teherani has been involved with the development of novel oxide thin film materials and devices for over 20 years.
-After receiving her PhD from the University of Paris (France), Dr Teherani was a researcher at Thales Research Labs (France), Nippon Telephone and Telegraph (Japan), Northwestern Univ.
-(USA) and the Electrotechnical Lab.
-(Japan) before becoming technical director of a superconductor start-up based in Paris in the late 1990s.
-Currently CEO of Nanovation, which she is founded in 2001.
-An expert for the European Commission, she has also been an Esbach Scholar supervising PhD/masters students at Northwestern Univ.
+Ferechteh H. Teherani has been involved with the development of novel oxide thin film materials and devices for over 25 years.
+After receiving her PhD from the University of Orsay (France), Dr Teherani was a researcher at Thales & SUPELEC (France), NTT &ETL (Japan), and Northwestern Univ.
+(USA) before becoming technical director of a start-up based in Paris in the late 1990s.
+Currently CEO of Nanovation, which she founded in 2001 to commercialize oxide based solutions mainly for the semiconductor industry.
+An expert for the European Commission, she has also been an Esbach Scholar supervising PhD/masters students at Northwestern Univ. and is currently a conference chair of the Oxide-based Materials and Devices conference at SPIE Photonics West.
 Alastair Wilson has been involved in photonics for over 35 years.
 He received his B.Sc and M.Sc from Queen’s Univ., Belfast, after which he worked for Barr and Stroud Ltd, later Thales Optronics, as a laser physicist.
 Since 2010 he has been the Director of Photonics of ESP KTN, which actively promotes the exchange of knowledge and the stimulation of innovation in UK photonics.
 He helped lead a £31M 5-year cluster strategy for Scottish photonics.
 Head of Optoelectronics for the Scottish Enterprise, and a founder of Compound Semiconductor Technologies Ltd., he was key player in setting up the Institute of Photonics at the Univ. of Strathclyde.